Sahid-321/NextJs-blog/README.md

 Please note that the Manage Articles feature is only available to super-admin users.
 To become a super-admin user, you must manually set your role field to super-admin in the database.

+## Here is the login details for super admin.

+email: super@gmail.com
+password: super